rsic-v/xilinx/README.md

                                                                 2017.8.17

 The problem is dual ethernet phy shared mdio,and only one ethernet can works.

 Patch is applicable ONLY to the 2017.2 kernel

 Now do as follows:

-1. checkout, patch, and build 2017.2 kernel
+1.checkout, patch, and build 2017.2 kernel

 $ git clone --branch xilinx-v2017.2 --depth 1 https://github.com/Xilinx/linux-xlnx.git